Learning incomplete factorization preconditioners for GMRES: Introduction

 In previous work, \citet{chen2024graph} instead proposes directly estimating the inverse of the matrix using a non-linear neural network as a preconditioner, requiring the use of the flexible GMRES method, which has a more complex convergence behavior.
 However, the proposed method requires retraining for each new problem.
 In contrast, we propose leveraging the similarity within a class of linear equation systems to first train the model offline and then generate preconditioners for new problems with a negligible computational overhead during inference time.

-For the class of sparse approximate inverse preconditioner, \citet{baankestad2024ising} learn the sparsity pattern of the approximate inverse matrix. \citet{li2024generative} instead propose to learn auto-encoder-based generative models to generate preconditioners.
-In contrast, this paper only focuses on learning factorized preconditioners that allow easy inversion.
+For the class of sparse approximate inverse preconditioners, \citet{baankestad2024ising} learn the sparsity pattern of the approximate inverse matrix for which the preconditioner can be computed efficiently. \citet{li2024generative} instead propose to learn auto-encoder-based generative models to generate preconditioners.
+In this paper, we focus instead on learning factorized preconditioners that allow easy inversion rather than learning the inverse matrix directly.